-Field Data Capture with Survey123 (10:30am–12:00pm)
+Field Data Capture with Survey123 (half-day, 1:00pm–4:00pm)

 In this hands-on technical session, you will be introduced to Survey123 for ArcGIS, a simple, yet powerful solution that enables data collection workflows through mobile devices and the web.
 Survey123 takes a form centric approach to data capture with ArcGIS, providing an extremely intuitive experience for field crews and contributors.
 Survey123 also features flexible options for the configuration of user-input data validation rules, form layout and form logic, which is critical to reduce data errors and to facilitate the analysis.
 Survey123 can be used in coastal inspections, marine debris surveys, shoreline environmental assessments, citizen science and crowdsourcing initiatives and more.
 Bring your own device, or just sit in to learn about Insights for ArcGIS.

 Learn how to create and publish Web Apps quickly, and with no coding required.
 Configurable apps are the fastest and easiest way to go from a map to a shareable app.
 We will show several of the configurable apps to choose from, and how to determine your audience’s needs, what you need the app to do, and how you need it to look.
 Each configurable app offers different options, such as layouts and colors schemes, editing and identify tool choices, social media sharing, and other storytelling capabilities.
+Limit 18 registrants.

-ArcGIS Pro Bootcamp (half-day, 8:30am–12:00pm)
+ArcGIS Pro Basics for Science (half-day, 9:00am–12:00pm)